Clark’s Nutcrackers Project

-Increasingly severe mountain pine beetle outbreaks and an introduced fungus—white pine blister rust—have caused whitebark populations to decline across much of the northern Rockies.
-As forest managers attempt to restore these ecosystems, they need to understand the ecology of the whitebark’s evolutionary ally, the Clark’s Nutcracker.
-As the primary seed disperser of the whitebark pine, this conspicuous bird plays a critical role in maintaining healthy whitebark stands across the Greater Yellowstone Ecosystem.
-In order to protect the key landscape features that allow nutcrackers to persist in damaged whitebark habitat and plant the seeds of a new generation, we need data on how nutcrackers are using changing high-elevation forests.
+Severe mountain pine beetle outbreaks and an introduced fungus — white pine blister rust — have caused whitebark populations to decline across much of the northern Rockies.
+As forest managers attempt to restore these ecosystems, they must also mind whitebark’s evolutionary ally, the Clark’s Nutcracker.
+In order to plant a new generation of whitebark, we will need to protect the key landscape features that allow nutcrackers to persist despite widespread declines in the health of high-elevation forests.

 Project Leader Anya Tyson